laminas/laminas-view/doc/book/zend.view.quick-start.md

 ### Creating and Registering Alternate Rendering and Response Strategies

-`Zend\View\View` does very little.
+`Laminas\View\View` does very little.
 Its workflow is essentially to martial a `ViewEvent`, and then trigger two events, "renderer" and "response".
 You can attach "strategies" to these events, using the methods `addRenderingStrategy()` and `addResponseStrategy()`, respectively.
 A Rendering Strategy investigates the Request object (or any other criteria) in order to select a Renderer (or fail to select one).
 A Response Strategy determines how to populate the Response based on the result of rendering.

-Zend Framework 2 ships with three Rendering and Response Strategies that you can use within your application.
+Laminas ships with three Rendering and Response Strategies that you can use within your application.

-- `Zend\View\Strategy\PhpRendererStrategy`.
-This strategy is a "catch-all" in that it will always return the `Zend\View\Renderer\PhpRenderer` and populate the Response body with the results of rendering.
+- `Laminas\View\Strategy\PhpRendererStrategy`.
+This strategy is a "catch-all" in that it will always return the `Laminas\View\Renderer\PhpRenderer` and populate the Response body with the results of rendering.
-- `Zend\View\Strategy\JsonStrategy`.
+- `Laminas\View\Strategy\JsonStrategy`.
 This strategy inspects the Accept HTTP header, if present, and determines if the client has indicated it accepts an "application/json" response.
-If so, it will return the `Zend\View\Renderer\JsonRenderer`, and populate the Response body with the JSON value returned, as well as set a Content-Type header with a value of "application/json".
+If so, it will return the `Laminas\View\Renderer\JsonRenderer`, and populate the Response body with the JSON value returned, as well as set a Content-Type header with a value of "application/json".
-- `Zend\View\Strategy\FeedStrategy`.
+- `Laminas\View\Strategy\FeedStrategy`.
 This strategy inspects the Accept HTTP header, if present, and determines if the client has indicated it accepts either an "application/rss+xml" or "application/atom+xml" response.
-If so, it will return the `Zend\View\Renderer\FeedRenderer`, setting the feed type to either "rss" or "atom", based on what was matched.
+If so, it will return the `Laminas\View\Renderer\FeedRenderer`, setting the feed type to either "rss" or "atom", based on what was matched.
 Its Response strategy will populate the Response body with the generated feed, as well as set a Content-Type header with the appropriate value based on feed type.